Kohmputer/Smart-Helper/README.md

 - Chatbot: I’m sorry to hear you’re not doing well today.
 It’s not always easy to discuss, but is there any way I can help?
 - HM: Not sure to be honest…
 - Chatbot: No worries!
 Take your time.
 Let me know if you need anything.
 I can assist you with the following.
- (Provide click options of: Connect me to.
+ (Provide click options of: Connect me to the diabetes community.
 I’m anxious.
-I’m depressed.
-I’m sad.)
+I’m sad.
+Leave me alone)

+# Room for Improvement
+- **Resource Integration**: Utilize EnableMe's existing resources by linking to articles, videos, and community forums relevant to the user's questions.
+- **Community Connection**: Offer users the option to connect with peer support groups or one-on-one chats with experts for more personalized advice.